Cross Mountain Mine disaster: Explosion and recovery efforts

 Major mining operations began at the Cross Mountain Mine in 1888, when a railroad spur line was extended up the Coal Creek Valley and into Slatestone Hollow.
 Over the years, large amounts of volatile coal dust had accumulated in the mine's shafts.
 On the morning of December 9, 1911, a roof fall occurred near one of the mine's entrances, which released methane gas into the air.
-The gas and coal dust probably ignited when a miner approached the roof fall with an open light.
+The methane gas and coal dust ignited when a miner approached the roof fall with an open oil lamp.
 The explosion killed or trapped the 89 miners who had gone into the mine that morning.
+The miners' ages ranged from 16 to 61.
+The casualties included concussions due to the explosion and suffocation from the afterdamp.

-A crowd consisting of miners' families and curious onlookers quickly gathered at the Cross Mountain Mine as miners and engineers immediately initiated a rescue operation.
-A ventilation fan was brought from a nearby mine and used to expel the afterdamp and force air into the mine shafts.
-A rescue crew from the Bureau of Mines— which had been created the previous year— arrived at around noon equipped with gas masks and oxygen tanks.
+A crowd of miners' families and curious onlookers quickly gathered at the Cross Mountain Mine as miners and engineers initiated a rescue operation.
+The mine's ventilation fan was damaged in the explosion, so a ventilation fan from the neighboring Thistle Mine was redirected and used to expel the afterdamp and force air into the mine shafts.
+To produce more ventilation, burning cotton was thrown down into the air shafts.
+A rescue crew from the Bureau of Mines—which was created in 1910—arrived at around noon equipped with gas masks and oxygen tanks.
 This team was the first mine rescue team to use caged canaries to detect dangerous changes in air quality.
 Water was piped into the mine from a nearby brook, allowing the Bureau crews to extinguish fires and erect brattices.

 Around midnight, the first three bodies were brought out of the mine.
 Two bodies were recovered the following day.
-On Monday, rescue workers followed miners' inscriptions to an area where five miners had barricaded themselves with several tubs of drinking water.
+On Monday, rescue workers followed miners' inscriptions to an area where five miners had barricaded themselves.
+These miners' names were Milton Henderson, William Henderson, Theodore Irish, Aurthur Scott, and Irving Smith.
+They were found between the 16 and 17 Left entries of the mine, an area they had chosen because it contained water tubs normally used for mules to drink.
 Two of the miners were burned, and two had left the barricaded area to find a way out, although all five were found alive.
-On December 19, the last two miners— Alonzo Wood and Eugene Ault— were found dead behind another barricade.
+On December 19, the last two miners—Alonzo Wood and Eugene Ault—were found dead behind another barricade.
 Before suffocating, Ault and Wood managed to inscribe "farewell" messages to their families on the barricade wall.
+Ault's message is inscribed on his headstone at Briceville Cemetery.